 Presents the knowledge, skills, and attitudes necessary to provide care for complex and multi-system health problems of the adult and elderly patient at an advanced level.
-Manages groups of patients and provides leadership for patient-centered care by focusing on their multifaceted needs and integrated concepts related to wellness and alterations of oxygenation, tissue perfusion, elimination, mobility, sensation, and cognition.
+Manages groups of patients and provides leadership for patient centered care by focusing on their multifaceted needs and integrated concepts related to wellness and alterations of oxygenation, cardiac output, tissue perfusion, mobility, sensation & cognition, protection, inflammation & immunity, nutrition, elimination & excretion, metabolism, mental health & psychosocial, sexuality & reproduction, pharmacology, care for the geriatric population, and course specific content.
 Prepares the student for transition into practice.
 Field trip required.